The Epic Journey

 Moving on up to Tetouan and Martil we spent time with family and had time to enjoy the beaches a little.
 Tetouan is a modern white city nick-named the ‘White Dove’ with a faded Spanish influenced old town aspect which was once the home to Andalusian Muslim and Jewish refugees from Granada.
 Today it is a northern metropolis with a smart and clean feeling to it, there is a notable art gallery in a converted railway station with some good contemporary art which I enjoyed and it’s in a nice spot not far from the old town.

 The Northern beaches of Martil and around close by came as a surprise to me, calm, not breezy like Essaouira and the Atlantic beaches, they offer long stretches of soft sand and the sea is very swimmable.
 It is great to see the odd camel on the beach along with women from the Rif area in traditional red and white striped aprons selling souvenirs and dressing up children for photographs.
 Some of the beaches further along near Al Hoceima are delightful and something I would definitely go back to and explore, we had half a day driving the ocean road stopping at one cove but I would have loved another couple of days.
+It reminded me a lot of the great ocean road holiday so many of the people I knew had been doing.
+The idea of a long stretch of road touching beaches along the way is just an incredible road trip to do.

 There are many good seafood places beachside and some outstanding restaurants if you know a local – we were treated to many a delicious local speciality, I still can taste the delicious Prawn Pil Pil we had in Tetouan, unbelievably good.
 Moving up to Tangier from Tetouan you head over some of the Rif mountain roads and see local villagers in traditional dress by the roadside, rif women also sell artisanal goat’s cheese wrapped in palm leaves which is worth a try if you spot it in a local market.